 According to the American Motorcyclist Association, passing laws to allow lane splitting and lane filtering might be the easy part.
 Despite the studies showing the safety of these strategies, there is still a public misconception that lane splitting is dangerous.
 They recommend using public information channels, such as this one, to point out the benefits of lane splitting to motorcycle safety, and reducing traffic congestion reduction.

 If you live in Utah, or have friends or family there, share this article to spread awareness about this new law.
 It’s important for Utah drivers to be prepared when motorcycles pull to the front of intersections.

 Have you been injured in a motorcycle accident, or know someone who has?
 If the accident was completely or partially caused by another person’s negligence, call TorkLaw.
-Our experienced motorcycle accident attorneys is ready to provide you with a free case consultation and share the damages that you can recover in a motorcycle accident.
+Our experienced motorcycle accident attorneys are ready to provide you with a free case consultation and share the damages that you can recover in a motorcycle accident.